 The reserves statement and strategy contained within Annex A provides a clear and detailed explanation of the forecast reserves being held, the risks they are being held to mitigate against, and their planned usage.
-The budget proposals contained within this report assume that reserves held for a specific purpose reduce, and that strategic reserve balances be maintained broadly at current levels to reflect the reduced certainty beyond 2024/25, among other risks.
+The budget proposal contained within this report assumes that reserves held for a specific purpose reduce, and that strategic reserve balances be maintained broadly at current levels to reflect the reduced certainty beyond 2024/25, among other risks.

 The Schools and Dedicated Schools Grant (DSG) Reserves are held on behalf of schools and for prescribed purposes for education, special educational needs, and early years provision.
 At the end of 2022/23 there was a deficit balance on the High Needs DSG of just under £900k, which was allowed to be accounted for outside of the useable reserve balances (statutory override).
 The deficit has grown significantly in 2023/24 and is anticipated to reach over £6m.
 Recovery action plans are agreed with the Department for Education with close monitoring to return to a balanced position over a 3-year period.
-The statutory override which was introduced in 2023 for a period of 3 years, this has been extended to 31 March 2026 at which point any remaining High Needs deficit not recovered through the action plan would be an impact of general fund reserves.
+The statutory override which was introduced in 2023 for a period of 3 years, should this come to an end in advance of the High Needs deficit being recovered, there would be an impact of general fund reserves.